(Last Updated on September 10, 2021)

-Last week I promised you a summer on the other side of the continuum, so here it is!
+In the last post, I promised you a summer on the other side of the continuum, so here it is!
 The summer of our mega home renovation!
-When all bets were off, plans were non-existent and I was living way, way outside my Type-A, Planner-Person comfort zone.
+When all bets were off, plans were non-existent, and I was living way, way outside my Type-A, Planner-Person comfort zone.

 You can see more about the renovation, including before and after pictures, in this post.

 I didn’t try to plan a more relaxed summer.
 I didn’t decide that we needed less formal school-ish work.
 By the time I had my head far enough above water to think about our summer homeschool plans, it was already August.